 Intangible Assets/Impairment of Long-Lived Assets - As of December 31, 2014, other assets totaled approximately \$1.25 million for our technology license, comprised of approximately \$2.5 million in value acquiring our technology license and our intellectual property, less accumulated amortization of approximately \$1.25 million.
 The technology value consists of approximately \$836,200 in cash paid or accrued to be paid to MD Anderson, plus 3,138,889 shares of common stock granted to MD Anderson valued at approximately \$2.35 million less approximately \$690,000 for impairment expense taken in December of 2011 and June of 2012.
 This value is being amortized over a 15 year period from November 7, 2007, the date that the technology license became effective.
 We account for the impairment and disposition of our long-lived assets in accordance with GAAP.
 Long-lived assets are reviewed for events of changes in circumstances which indicate that their carrying value may not be recoverable.
-We estimate that approximately \$160,000 will be amortized per year for each future year for the current value of the technology licenses acquired until approximately 2022.
-As of December 31, 2013 other assets totaled approximately \$1.41 million, comprised of approximately \$2.5 million in value acquiring our technology licenses and our intellectual property, less accumulated amortization of approximately \$1.09 million.
-As of December 31, 2012 other assets totaled approximately \$1.57 million, comprised of approximately \$2.5 million in value acquiring our technology licenses and our intellectual property, less accumulated amortization of approximately \$0.93 million.
+We estimate that approximately \$10,000 will be amortized per year for each future year for the current value of the technology licenses acquired until approximately 2022.
+As of December 31, 2013 other assets totaled approximately \$1.41 million, comprised of approximately \$2.5 million in value acquiring our technology licenses and our intellectual property, less accumulated amortization of approximately \$1.57 million, comprised of approximately \$2.5 million in value acquiring our technology licenses and our intellectual property, less accumulated amortization of approximately \$1.57 million.
+As of December 31, 2012 other assets totaled approximately \$1.57 million.
+So December 31, 2012 other assets totaled approximately \$1.57 million in value acquiring our technology licenses and our intellectual property, less accumulated amortization of approximately \$1.57 million.
+As of December 31, 2012 other assets totaled approximately \$1.57 million.
+As of December 31, 2012 other assets totaled approximately \$0.93 million.